hbabaie/Tracking/README.md

 CalendarPlugin
 ==============

-Sample PhoneGap plugin to access and add entries to the native calendar on Android.
+Sample PhoneGap plugin to access and add entries to the native mytracking on Android.

 Install
 ========